 No credit

-The Study Guide Advantage: Students who use comprehensive, College Board-aligned study guides consistently outperform the national average.
-TestprepKart students achieve 4s and 5s at nearly 3x the national rate (68% vs. 23%)
+The Study Guide Advantage: Students who use thorough study guides that are aligned with the College Board routinely perform better than the national average.
+Students on TestprepKart receive 4s and 5s at a rate that is almost three times higher than the national average (68% vs. 23%).

 Essential Features of an Effective AP Physics 1 Study Guide